 escapejsWith content security practices

-As website operators, we should not only focus on the aesthetics and functionality of the content, but also always be vigilant of potential security risks.Understand the data flow, clearly identify where the content is placed in HTML (whether it is within pure HTML elements, HTML attribute values, or JavaScript strings), and then choose the correct escaping strategy, which is crucial for ensuring the health of the website content and a smooth user experience.
+As website operators, we should not only focus on the aesthetics and functionality of the content, but also be vigilant about potential security risks.Understand the flow of data, clearly identify where the content is placed in HTML (whether it is within a pure HTML element, within an HTML attribute value, or within a JavaScript string), and then choose the correct escaping strategy, which is crucial to ensure the health of the website content and smooth user experience.

-3. If I haven't used the Markdown editor,escapejsis the filter still useful?Of course, it is useful.escapejsThe value of the filter is not limited to Markdown.
-Any string obtained from outside (such as user comments, API interfaces, rich text content stored in databases, etc.), which may contain special characters or potential JavaScript code, as long as you plan to embed it in an HTML page.JavaScript context(For example, dynamically constructed JS strings, oronclickvalues of such event properties), should all be considered for useescapejsThe filter is processed.
-This is a basic practice of web security, no matter how the content comes from, as long as it involves the JS context, one should be vigilant.
+3. If I had not used the Markdown editor,escapejsis the filter still useful?Of course it is.escapejsThe value of the filter is not limited to Markdown.
+Any string obtained from external sources (such as user comments, API interfaces, rich text content stored in databases, etc.) that may contain special characters or potential JavaScript code, as long as you plan to embed it in an HTML page.JavaScript context(For example, dynamic JS strings oronclickevent attribute values should be considered to useescapejsThe filter is being processed.
+This is a fundamental practice in web security, no matter the source of the content, one should be vigilant whenever it involves the JS context.